noahmcgill/fishbowl/README.md

-# Transparify - for Open Startups
+# FishBowl - for Open Startups

-Transparify is a little like LinkTree, but for displaying startup metrics.
+FishBowl is a little like LinkTree, but for displaying startup metrics.
 Inspired by [Open Startup List](https://openstartuplist.com/) and many of the startups listed on their website, it allows founders to easily stand up and share a page that displays their startup's metrics via widgets.

 ## Tech Stack